 The Climate Lens General Guidance includes a climate change resilience assessment annex, described by Infrastructure Canada as a risk management approach to anticipate, prevent, withstand, respond to, and recover and adapt from climate change related disruptions or impacts.

-Novel Futures Director, Darren Swanson, is trained in the application of the Engineers Canada PIEVC Protocol, one of the recommended risk assessment methodologies of Infrastructure Canada's Climate Lens General Guidance.
-He has experience integrating the PIEVC Protocol with requirements under the Climate Lens General Guidance, including loss estimation analysis and return on investment for risk mitigation measures.
+Novel Futures Director, Darren Swanson, is a certified Infrastructure Resilience Professional (IRP), with experience applying the Engineers Canada PIEVC Protocol, one of the recommended risk assessment methodologies of Infrastructure Canada's Climate Lens General Guidance.

-Darren Swanson facilitates the vulnerability and risk assessment process for clients from start to finish through a series of face-to-face workshops and virtual webinars with key personnel, stakeholders and expert climatologists.
+Darren Swanson facilitates the vulnerability and risk assessment process for clients from start to finish through a series of face-to-face workshops and virtual webinars with key personnel, stakeholders, expert climatologists, and design engineers.

 Novel Futures ensures a seamless integration of both the PIEVC Protocol and Climate Lens General Guidance requirements in reporting results.